 Chapter 1, Section VII.
 All things in Scripture are not alike plain in themselves, nor alike clear unto all; yet those things which are necessary to be known, believed, and observed, for salvation, are so clearly propounded and opened in some place of Scripture or other, that not only the learned, but the unlearned, in a due use of the ordinary means, may attain unto a sufficient understanding of them. (as cited in Wikipedia)

 This difference of opinion concerning the place of Sacred Scripture and the Apostolic Tradition caused a deep rift in Christendom and unfortunately led to centuries of internecine conflict between Christians, Catholic and Protestant.
 The Thirty Years War (1618-1648) was perhaps the nastiest manifestation of this conflict which resulted in widespread carnage, destruction of property and witch hunts.
 While this kind of conflict between Catholics and Protestants is happily a thing of the past, the type of thinking, which somehow you are not Christian if you are Catholic persists in some Protestant sects.
-To be fair, I will add that this attitude was once commonplace among Catholics: you were not Christian unless you were Catholic.
+I will add that this attitude was once commonplace among Catholics: you were not Christian unless you were Catholic.
 I remember a joke which alludes to this belief.
 A Protestant lives out his life dies and is welcomed to heaven.
 He notices on the horizon a wall that extends as far as the eye can see.
 He is curious and scales the wall to see what is on the other side.
 He finds more people on the other side of the wall.
 He finds and asks St. Peter who are these people on the other side of the wall and St. Peter replies, “oh them, they’re the Catholics; we keep them there because they like to think they are the only ones up here.”